EllieTheYeen/ellietheyeen.github.io/_posts/2023-10-31-Previewing-of-3D-models-on-GitHub.md

 {% gist fe1db023f985d2da7dae820e3e8fe8b0 %}

-The syntax to preview any Gist here on GitHub in a markdown document is
+The syntax to preview any Gist here on GitHub pages in a markdown document is
 `{% raw %}{% gist fe1db023f985d2da7dae820e3e8fe8b0 %}{% endraw %}`
 Where the hex string is what you get from the URL of a Gist.
+The downside of this is that this method will only work on GitHub pages and now in a md file on github.com